 PaaS may not be the answer for every application, and migrating existing applications will be difficult.
 However a PaaS model is a more long-term solution than a hypervisor model.
 Combining PaaS with public SaaS for applications that may fit better there, such as email and voice, will provide a long-lasting IT deployment model that maximizes efficiency, scalability and responsiveness.

 Disclaimer: In my primary role I work with several hypervisor/virtualization products and vendors.
-This article is not an endorsement of those products or vendors.Joe is the founder of Define the Cloud and a Technical Solutions Architect at a large Systems Integrator.
-Joe's background in IT and electronics goes back 12 years over a broad range of disciplines starting in Server/Network administration (Novell networks that is.) ...
+This article is not an endorsement of those products or vendors.Joe Onisick is the founder of Define the Cloud and a principal engineer for Cisco's INSBU.
+Onisick has 17 years of IT experience spanning a broad range of disciplines, starting with server and network administration.
+From 2000-2005, Onisick was a US Marine, where he served in ...
 View Full Bio